-The 2019 Financial Audit 12 of the Clean Energy Job Creation Fund noted that implementation of the Financial Information System for California (FI\$Cal), which provides a statewide accounting, budget, cash management information technology (IT) system, created significant challenges and delays at both the California Conservation Corps and the Community Colleges Chancellor's Office.
+The most recent Financial Audit12 of the Clean Energy Job Creation Fund, conducted in 2019, noted that implementation of the statewide accounting, budget, cash management information technology (IT) system, Financial Information System for California (FI\$Cal), created significant challenges and delays at both the California Conservation Corps and the Community Colleges Chancellor's Office.
 This, in turn, delayed year-end reconciliations and affected the ability to finalize FY 2017-2018 accounting records and provide supporting documentation.
 Both agencies sought assistance to resolve Fi\$Cal issues.

-The CCEJA Program Audit issued in July 201913 (2019 Program Audit) covered the period from July 1, 2017, through June 30, 2018.
-The 2019 Program Audit focused on completed projects to determine if they were consistent with the Code and adopted program guidelines.
+The CCEJA Program Audit issued in June 202013 (2020 Program Audit) covered the period from July 1, 2018, through June 30, 2019.
+The 2020 Program Audit focused on completed projects to determine if they were consistent with the Code and adopted program guidelines.